Ditectrev/Microsoft-Azure-AZ-900-Microsoft-Azure-Fundamentals-Practice-Tests-Exams-Questions-Answers/README.md

 *[⬆ Back to Top](#table-of-contents)*

-### Azure Site Recovery provides fault tolerance for virtual machines:
+### Azure Site Recovery provides fault tolerance for virtual machines.

 - [x] No change is needed.
 - [ ] Disaster recovery.